 Made from a blend of Merino wool, nylon, and elastane, the Siren Hipkini benefits from the natural properties of mostly wool materials.
 They’re highly breathable, move moisture away from the body, and dry the fastest of any other underwear we tested.
 These undies are incredibly lightweight and soft, providing a low-bulk fit for layering under technical clothing.

 It comes with a hefty tag sewn into the waistband, which is incredibly uncomfortable and challenging to remove without damaging the seam.
-We accidentally ripped out some of the stitching when we tried to remove the tag.
-Despite this flaw, the Siren Hipkini is an excellent option for hikers and travelers who want a lightweight performance and a natural material that can dry quickly.
+We accidentally ripped out some of the stitching while trying to remove the tag.
+Despite this flaw, the Siren Hipkini is an excellent option for hikers and travelers who want lightweight performance and a natural material that dries quickly.

 Paradis Sport Natural Fiber Bikini